rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 including tens of thousands of emails and detailed financial data for top executives.
 In this project, I am building a person of interest identifier based on financial and email data made public as a result of the Enron scandal.

 # > Goal of this project
+I am trying to build a predictive model that can identify _Persons of Interest_  based on the features of Enron Dataset.
+This model can also be used to investigate frauds at other companies.

+It contains 146 records with 21 features/ attributes.

+I found 3 outliers in this dataset, removed them by using pop().
+`data_dict.pop("TOTAL",0)` , `data_dict.pop("THE TRAVEL AGENCY IN THE PARK",0)` : These two values can not be considered as the names of person.
+So, it is a wrong value in dataset and can be considered as outliers.

+`data_dict.pop("LOCKHART EUGENE E",0)`: This value be considered as name of a person but it didn't contain any values in its features set.
+All features have 'NaN' values and "poi" feature is also `False`.
+Its an empty record in our data.
+So, this can also be considered as an outlier.

+# > Feature Selection, Scaling

+After visualizing the dataset as a scatter plot, I identified an outlier named TOTAL.
+This is a spreadsheet artifact and it was thus removed.